 Read more about working with and improving sandy soil:

 A Note On Soil Types, & What Ultimately Impacts How Things Grow

-This is just a guide on sandy soils in general, without going into extreme depth about all these other factors (factors like soil fertility, soil health, soil quality, fertilizer added, top soil added, pesticides added, tilling practices and so on).
+This is just a guide on sandy soils in general, without going into extreme depth about all these other factors (factors like soil fertility, soil health, soil quality, the impact of adding fertilizers and pesticides, bringing in commercial topsoil, the impact of different tilling practices, and so on).

 Plants & Flowers That Grow Well In Sandy Soil

 Vegetables, Fruits & Crops That Grow Well In Sandy Soil

 Root crops often grow well in the crumbly, loose texture that sand provides

 Carrots, radishes and potatoes are examples of root vegetables